Mileslewis/Machine-Learning-Python/README.md

 - Lines after each iteration are done with dashes and initial line is done with dots for clarity.
 - Average squared losses show logarithmically.
 - Probably won't be useful going forward but I thought the graphs looked better for this particular case.

+Next stage is batch instead of stachastic gradient descent and also using more complicated models (more features).
+Then Regularization, and separate training and test sets with noise included.